NautilusTrader

 Data provided for backtesting drives the execution flow.
 Since a variety of data types can be used, it's crucial that your venue configurations align with the data being provided for backtesting.
 Mismatches between data and configuration can lead to unexpected behavior during execution.

 NautilusTrader is primarily designed and optimized for order book data, which provides a complete representation of every price level or order in the market, reflecting the real-time behavior of a trading venue.
-This ensures the highest level of execution granularity and realism.
+This provides the greatest execution granularity and realism.
 However, if granular order book data is either not available or necessary, then the platform has the capability of processing market data in the following descending order of detail:

 1. Order Book Data/Deltas (L3 market-by-order):

-• Providing comprehensive market depth and detailed order flow, with visibility of all individual orders.
+• Full market depth with visibility of all individual orders.

 2. Order Book Data/Deltas (L2 market-by-price):

-• Providing market depth visibility across all price levels.
+• Market depth visibility across all price levels.

 3. Quote Ticks (L1 market-by-price):

-• Representing the "top of the book" by capturing only the best bid and ask prices and sizes.
+• Top of book only - best bid and ask prices and sizes.

 4. Trade Ticks: